 The clan earned the Gallchobhar nickname since the chieftain at that time, whose name was not recorded, would have been obliged to provide accommodation to the foreign invader.

 The family coat of arms depicts a black lion on a silver shield, stepping on a green snake and surrounded by eight green trefoils.
-The latin motto of clan is "Mea gloria Fides," translated to mean "faith is my glory."
+The Latin motto of the clan is "Mea gloria Fides," translated to mean "faith is my glory."

-Many Gallaghers were also among first Irish settlers in America, with records of Charles, David, Francis, James, John, Michael and Thomas Gallagher all arriving in Philadelphia between 1840 and 1865.
+Many Gallaghers were also among the first Irish settlers in America, with records of Charles, David, Francis, James, John, Michael, and Thomas Gallagher all arriving in Philadelphia between 1840 and 1865.
 There are over 33,000 Gallaghers on passenger lists.

-Some noted Gallaghers include most Reverend Redmond Gallagher (1521-1601) a Bishop of Derry who was martyred for aid he rendered to survivors of Spanish Armada; Joseph Gallagher, a British chess international grandmaster and British Champion of 2002, and Canadian geologist John Patrick Gallagher, who founded Dome Petroleum.
+Some noted Gallaghers include Reverend Redmond Gallagher (1521-1601) a Bishop of Derry who was martyred for aid he rendered to survivors of Spanish Armada; Joseph Gallagher, a British chess international grandmaster and British Champion of 2002, and Canadian geologist John Patrick Gallagher, who founded Dome Petroleum

 The name has more of a rock and roll heritage, though, in recent times.
 Brothers Liam and Noel Gallagher are notorious bad boy rockers who make up the phenomenally successful 90s band Oasis, while Rory Gallagher was a legendary Irish blues and rock guitarist.